cvonhebel/2nd_agrogeophysics_seminar/README.md

 ## Pending questions

-- location: online? in-presence
+- location: in-presence Brussels (or other volunteers? ;-) ) / live streaming of presentations
-- funding?
+- funding? none at the moment => do it as an SSSB seminar if in Brussels?
-- possible date: Janvier/February 2022
+- possible date: February-March 2022

 ## Roadmap

-- board invitation
+- board invitation - by mid October
-- drafting the seminar outline/objectives
+- drafting the seminar outline/objectives - by mid October
-- advertisement
+- advertisement - by November

 ## Ideas

+- overview of current ongoing research projects (organize afterwards in subthemes depending on submissions?)
+- pedophysics?
 - reflexion about data-reuse
 - dataset/code benchmarking
   - ex: inversion of a synthetic dataset simulating RWU, combining different data sources, ...